-Pence downplays significance of Trump's call with Taiwan president
+Trump complains in tweets about Chinese policy after Taiwan call raises hackles

 China's Foreign Ministry said on Saturday it had lodged "stern representations" with what it called the "relevant U.S. side," urging caution on the issue.

-Pence said he was not aware of any contact between the Trump transition team and the Chinese government since Friday, and said he did not expect Trump's team to reach out this week to ease tensions with China.
+Pence said he was not aware of any contact between the Trump transition team and the Chinese government since Friday and did not expect Trump's team to reach out this week to ease tensions with Beijing.

 UNCONVENTIONAL DIPLOMACY